About North Shore Economic Vitality Partnership

 GroupGAP Cohort Application

-The application form is form fillable below or can be found here for download to your computer.
+Hawaiʻi GroupGAP applications are open year-around.
+To submit an application click here.
 A Chinese version can be found here.
 A Thai version can be found here.
 Once completed download to your computer and email it to info@nsevp.org

 An informative presentation about the Hawaii GroupGAP program.
 Find out what GAP is, how the North Shore EVP team works to help farmers achieve certification, and what producers need to do to prepare to participate in the program.
 Featuring guest speakers from Fresh Point and Ke Alaula Farms.
 Click on the version below and you will be directed to our YouTube channel.